Sugars and Sugar Confectionery from Colombia Tariff: 10% (2026)

 Colombia is a significant source of sugars and sugar confectionery imports into the United States, with approximately $36B in total bilateral trade.

-The current tariff framework for sugars and sugar confectionery from Colombia reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for sugars and sugar confectionery from Colombia reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Sugars and Sugar Confectionery (HTS Chapter 17) carry an average MFN duty rate of 15.5% in addition to the Section 122 tariff.
+Sugars and Sugar Confectionery (HTS Chapter 17) carry an average MFN duty rate of 15.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Colombia.

 Colombia is party to the US-Colombia TPA, which may provide preferential or duty-free access for qualifying sugars and sugar confectionery.
 Importers should verify rules of origin requirements to take advantage of preferential rates.